erfan4323/Donut.c-Project/README.md

 \end{pmatrix}
 $$

-Churning through the above gets us an **(x,y,z)** point on the surface of our torus, rotated around two axes, centered at the origin.
+Churning through the above gets us an **$(x,y,z)$** point on the surface of our torus, rotated around two axes, centered at the origin.
 To actually get screen coordinates, we need to:

 - Move the torus somewhere in front of the viewer (the viewer is at the origin) — so we just add some constant to **z** to move it backward.
 - Project from 3D onto our 2D screen.